 Scroll through the calendar for desired date, location and Mass time.
 Click on “Request” to select an available Mass.

 Fill in the intention information: Name of person (or special intention); category is whether the person is living or deceased.
-Put your name and info, along with a mailing address if you want to have a Mass card mailed from the office.
+Do you need a physical mass card?
+If so, please put the person’s name and mailing address that will receive the card and it will be mailed by the office.
 Click “Submit” when finished.
 You will get a reminder before each Mass intention you have requested.

 Q: What does it mean to have a Mass “offered” for someone? excerpts from Fr.
 Richard Saunders answer to this question on “Catholic Exchange:”